 The first step is to determine the actual need for Interpretability.
-For instance, Quantitative Analysts have a legal obligation to use highly interpretable models are thus stuck to a specific range of highly interpretable algorithms.
+For instance, Quantitative Analysts have a legal obligation to use highly interpretable models and must thus stick to a specific range of highly interpretable algorithms.
 On the contrary, Postal sort has no legal nor significant effect on the subject.
 Thus, complex Deep Neural Network complete the decision task.
 In any case, the need for interpretability is variable and to be assessed.
 For instance, at Wavestone, half of the recent projects required Interpretability according to the GDPR.

-Then the interpretation method should be chosen depending on the desired outcome - Interpretability or Explainability - and the current implementation of the Machine Learning algorithm.

-Once the method is chosen, it is important to apply it carefully mainly due to the lack of fidelity of some methods.
+In this case, the interpretation method should be chosen depending on the desired outcome - Interpretability or Explainability - and the current implementation of the Machine Learning algorithm. to apply it carefully mainly due to the lack of fidelity of some methods.
 Finally, the interpretation and the explanation can be represented in many ways.
-Ones may prefer to have a table to ease the automated processing, another may prefer a sentence to be sent directly to a customer and another may want a visual representation.
+One may prefer to have a table to ease the automated processing, another may prefer a sentence to be sent directly to a customer and another may want a visual representation.